CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 ![writing class diagram](../images/design/ccsds-writing-class-diagram.png)

-In this diagram, only `OpmWrite` and `OemWriter` are shown, but other writers exist for the remaining formats, with similar structures.
+In this diagram, only `OpmWriter` and `OemWriter` are shown, but other writers exist for the remaining formats, with similar structures.

 When the top level writers are built, they are configured with references to header and metadata containers.
 This is what allows `OemWriter` to implement `EphemerisFileWriter` and thus to be able to write any ephemeris as an OEM, even if the ephemeris itself has none of the CCSDS specific metadata and header.
-The ephemeris can be created from scratch using a propagator (and it can even be written on the fly as it is computed, if one embeds an `OemWriter` in a `StreamingOemWriter`.
+The ephemeris can be created from scratch using a propagator, and it can even be written on the fly as it is computed, if one embeds an `OemWriter` in a `StreamingOemWriter`.